 3.Studio One (Paid)

-Features Overview: MIDI sequence editor, Harmonic edition, Tuned for best integration with PreSonus MIDI controller & other audio equipment from PreSonus.
+Features Overview: MIDI sequence editor, Harmonic edition, Tuned for the best integration with PreSonus MIDI controller & other audio equipment from PreSonus.

 Studio One is yet another impressive GarageBand alternative for Windows.
 I’ve been using it personally (the Studio One Artist edition).
 It’s been priced almost the same as Cubase’s editions.
 If you want to utilize a limited but good VSTs, the artist version will suffice.
 But, if 3rd party VSTs are your preference, then you’ll have to consider the pro version of it.
 Studio One also supports a remote software for an iPad, Android tablet, or Windows tablet, to let you control the audio workstation from your mobile – so it’s more flexible and convenient at times.

 - Modern UI.